Milnor fibre boundary of a non-isolated surface singularity: Contact structures

-One may ask the validity of similar properties in the present situation, i.e. about $\partial F$ associated with a non-isolated singularity $f$.
-Although in this case the link is not smooth, hence from the point of view of theory of 3--manifolds it is not interesting, we can concentrate on the boundary of the Milnor fiber.
-We can ask about the classification of its (tight) contact structures.
+For any such $\partial F$, we can ask about the classification of its (tight) contact structures.
 Moreover, the Milnor fiber, as a Stein manifold with boundary, induces a contact structure on $\partial F$.
 A crucial question is to characterize and identify this structure among all the contact structures.
-(Notice also that all the open book decompositions of $\partial F$ cut out by germs $g$ considered in this article (namely the pair $(f,g)$ is an ICIS) support the very same contact structure induced by $F$ (cf. \cite{CC}).)
+Note that all the open book decompositions of $\partial F$ cut out by germs $g$ considered in this article (namely when the pair $(f,g)$ is an ICIS) support the very same contact structure induced by $F$, cf. \cite{CC}.
+Hence this structure too should have some universal property.

-The point we wish to emphasize is that the new geometric situation (considering non--isolated $f$ instead of isolated singularities) introduces a new set of {\em 3--manifolds}, a new set of {\em contact structures} together with a new set of {\em Stein fillings} realizable by singularity theory.
+The point we wish to emphasize is that the present new geometric situation (considering non--isolated $f$ instead of isolated singularities) introduces a {\it new set of contact structures} together with a new set of {\em Stein fillings} realizable by singularity theory.
 Their classification is of major interest.

-We would like to stress that if a 3--manifold appears as $\partial F$ for some non--isolated $f$ as in the present work, and also as a singularity link (i.e. if it can be represented by a connected negative definite plumbing graph), the contact structure induced by the Milnor fiber $F$ (let us call it `Milnor--fiber contact structure'), and the canonical contact structure (as singularity link) are, in general, non--isotopic.
+For example, consider a 3--manifold which can appear as $\partial F$ for some non--isolated $f$ as in the present work, and also as a singularity link (that is, it can be represented by a connected negative definite plumbing graph).
+In such a case, the contact structure induced by the Milnor fiber $F$ of $f$, let us call it {\it Milnor fiber contact structure}, and the canonical contact structure (as singularity link) are, in general, not contactomorphic.